move-language/move/language/documentation/book/src/structs-and-resources.md

     public fun mint(value: u64): Coin {
         // You would want to gate this function with some form of access control to prevent
-        // anyone using this module from minting an infinite amount of coins Coin { value }
+        // anyone using this module from minting an infinite amount of coins.
+        Coin { value }
     }